BruttiF27/BalanceManager/README.md

-# BalanceManager
+This small project is about making an application to track transactions from a common budget.
+Ideally, it can be used by one or more people.

-Small project to practice Java.
-It makes a record of the transactions made by a group of people who share a common budget.
-It will also have graphs one day.
+A better and more explicative description will be put up as soon as possible.